mr4909/databookR/README.md

 ## generate_codebook()

-The `generate_codebook()` function is a powerful tool for exploring and documenting your dataset.
+The `generate_codebook()` function is a tool for exploring and documenting your dataset.
 It generates a detailed codebook that provides descriptive statistics for each variable in your data frame.
 These statistics are particularly useful for understanding your data before performing more in-depth analyses.

 **Key Features:**